 P.L.
-105-225 - is our Charter and operating statute.
+105-225 is our Charter and operating statute.
 The measure was introduced in the 105th Congress as H.R.
 1085 by Rep. Henry Hyde of IL, to “revise, codify, and enact without substantive change certain general and permanent laws, related to patriotic and national observances, ceremonies, and organizations, as title 36, United States Code, "Patriotic and National Observances, Ceremonies, and Organizations.”
 The House passed the bill by voice vote on 2-3-98, and the Senate passed it by unanimous consent on 7-30-98.
-President Clinton singed the bill into law on 8-12-98, which essentially superseded our original 1952 charter.
+President Clinton signed the bill into law on 8-12-98, which essentially superseded our original 1952 charter.
 The NCSS can be found in chapter 1505 (sections 150501-150513; pgs.
 137-139).

-House Report 105-326.
-The House issued a report on H.R.
+House Report 105-326 -The House issued a report on H.R.
 1085, which outlines the changes in the new bill from our original 1952 Charter.
 As the introduction to the report explains, H.R.
 1085 was simply a codification of title 36 of the United States Code (Patriotic and National Observances, Ceremonies, and Organizations).
 The NCSS can be found in chapter 1505 (sections 150501-150513; pgs.
 150-156).

 36 U.S.C.
-150501-150513 - is the NCSS chapter as published in the United States Code.
+150501-150513 is the NCSS chapter as published in the United States Code.
 Scroll down to find a link for each individual section (sections 150501-150513).
 In addition to the current legislative text, each section outlines the changes from the original 1952 law (similar to the House Report).